 Athe the foot of the old town square,

 where the punishment stocks still stand.

-Iron guns that no longer belch flame
+Iron guns that no longer belch flame and shot,

 are buried with muzzles down.